Scrummy Lane

 Collage of 4 images showing how to spread dough with cinnamon sugar butter, roll up the dough, cut it into 10 rolls and place them in a baking dish

-In 4 more easy steps, here’s how you roll out the dough and prepare the rolls for baking:
+In 4 more easy steps, here’s how you roll out the dough and prepare the buns for baking:

 Step 5: Roll the dough out into a rectangle that’s roughly 8 x 11 inches in size (you don’t have to be really exact).
 Mix together the soft butter, brown sugar and cinnamon until you have a smooth spreadable paste.
 Some people keep the ingredients separate and sprinkle the sugar and cinnamon over the butter, but I think this way is neater and gets a better result.